 The benefits of exercise come from improving blood flow, and reducing inflammation and blood sugar levels.
 They come from moving your muscles (including your heart muscle) and pulling on your bones.

-You don’t need to go overboard on exercise to get these amazing health results.
+And you don’t need to go overboard on exercise to get these amazing health results.
 As little as 30 minutes of moderate activity 5 days/week is enough.

-And you don’t have to do a particular kind of exercise.
+You don’t have to do a particular kind of exercise.
 All four types of exercise have health benefits.
 They are: